Energy functionals on almost K\"ahler manifolds: I: Introduction

 for any $\phi\in \mathcal{H}(\omega,J)$, where $\mathcal{H}(\omega,J)$ is the space of almost K\"ahler potentials.
 In particular, the equality, in any of the above three inequalities, holds if and only if $\phi$ is constant. \end{theorem}

-The structure of this paper is as follows.
-Section~2 introduces the $\mathcal{D}_J^+$ operator and recalls the primitive cohomologies defined in \cite{TsengY2012a,TsengY2012b}.
-Section~3 presents the Hermitian Donaldson gauge functional, and Section~4 discusses the Hermitian Aubin functionals and provides a proof of \cref{thm:3.1}.
+The paper is organized as follows.
+Section~2 introduces the operator $\mathcal{D}_J^+$ and recalls the primitive cohomologies of \cite{TsengY2012a,TsengY2012b}.
+Section~3 presents the Hermitian Donaldson gauge functional.
+Section~4 introduces the Hermitian Aubin functionals and proves \cref{thm:3.1}.